Graphs of Systoles on hyperbolic surfaces: Minimum genus for embedding systolic graphs

-Moreover, we have equality if and only if $n=k$ and each $F_i$ is a disc.
+Let $F$ be a closed hyperbolic surface of genus less than $g$ such that the systolic graph $SLG(F)$ is isomorphic to $SLG(S_g)$.
+We have $S_g=SLG(S_g)\bigcup\limits_{i=1}^n D_i$ where $D_i$'s are discs and $n$ is the number of components in $S_g-SLG(S_g)$, the complement of $SLG(S_g)$ in $S_g$.
+Therefore, Now, let $F_i, i=1,2, \ldots, k $ be the connected components in $F-SLG(F)$ then $(k\leq n)$ and we have, Each surface $F_i$ satisfies $\chi(F_i)\leq 1$.
+Thus we have $\sum\limits_{i=1}^{k}\chi(F_i)\leq n$ which is same as $\chi(SLG(S_g)) \leq \chi(F).$ Moreover, we have equality if and only if $n=k$ and each $F_i$ is a disc.
 In that case $F$ is isometric to $S_g$.
-Hence the result follows. \end{proof}

-We remark that the above result is based on a topological obstruction for a fat graph being embedded in a low genus surface.
-It would be interesting to know if there are geometric obstruction, i.e, admissible fat graphs that topologically embed in a surface but which cannot be the systolic graph of the surface.
+Hence the result follows. \end{proof} We remark that the above result is based on a topological obstruction for a fat graph being embedded in a low genus surface.
+It would be interesting to know if there are geometric obstruction, i.e, admissible fat graphs that topologically embed in a surface but cannot be the systolic graph of the surface.
 Such a result may be based on a lower bound on the shortening of lengths of cycles under rounding, given an upper bound on the injectivity radius (in contrast to our main result being based on an upper bound on shortening of length due to rounding), with admissibility shown using computational tools.
 We hope to address this question in the future.